danamini/aichat/readme.md

 The solution can be configured to use different OpenAI models such as GPT-3.5 TURBO and GPT-4.
 This will depend on the Azure OpenAI Service provisioned in your tenant.
 You can use Azure OpenAI Studio to configure the deployments.

 This code extends the sample code found [here](https://learn.microsoft.com/en-us/azure/cognitive-services/speech-service/openai-speech?tabs=macos&pivots=programming-language-python) on Microsoft Learn.
-This code adds personas configure sentement analysis, and personas, with voice customisation.
+Additions include personas with voice customisation and sentement analysis.

 ## Getting Started